AriFordsham/GHCWiki/building/hacking.md

 compilations.
 We turn on `-fasm`, because that halves compilation time at the expense of a few percent performance.  `-Rghc-timing` prints out a line of timing info about each compilation.
-It's handy to keep an eye on.
+It's handy to keep an eye on.  `-W` turns on some warnings; you probably want to tweak exactly which warnings are turned on, since GHC isn't very warning-clean with `-W`.
 </td></tr></table>

 <table><tr><th>`GhcStage1HcOpts = -O0 -DDEBUG`</th>